alialkhatib/alialkhatib.github.io/_drafts/2020-04-20-contact-tracing.md

 Apple and Google are working on a cross-platform system to track who may be sick and how it may be spreading.
 First, let's say something good: it is **not** a central repository of everyone's personal identifiers and GPS coordinates.
 This isn't like Snapchat's friends map scaled up to the whole world, or a database of where everyone's been like on Google Maps or Strava or whatever.

-The way Google and Apple are doing this is kind of novel, and they're doing this un-obvious thing for intentional reasons to protect people's privacy, so I want to make sure we're on the same page about what it does and doesn't do.
+The way they're doing this is actually kind of indirect, and they're doing it in this indirect, un-obvious way for intentional reasons to protect people's privacy, so I want to make sure we have a reasonable intuition about what this thing does (and what it can't) do.

-Instead of recording **where** you are and **when**, your phone records **who** you're near throughout the day.
+The one-sentence explanation is that *instead of recording **where** you are and **when**, your phone records **who** you're near*.
+To illustrate what this means, let's make up and walk through an example.

-For the sake of this example, let's say your phone sent out a signal every 5 minutes with a unique word.
-So from 12pm to 1pm, your phone would send out these messages:
+Under this program, your phone would send out a signal every 5 minutes with a unique word.
+So from 12pm to 1pm, your phone would send out messages like this:

 > 12:00: `Apple`
 >